indranil-sscu/cd224-spring/readme.md

 Welcome to the **CD-224 Computers in Chemistry** course!
 This repository contains the course materials, including lecture notes, assignments, examples, and solutions related to Python programming and numerical methods.

 ## Course Overview
-This course introduces students to Python programming with a focus on scientific applications.
+This course introduces Python programming with a focus on scientific applications.
 Topics include basic Python programming, numerical methods such as interpolation, integration, differentiation, linear algebra, and the solutions of ordinary differential equations (ODEs).

 ## Table of Contents
 - [Getting Started](#getting-started)